andrewhao/built-to-last-talk/slides.md

 ---

+#### Definition! 📖

-### That's a Ubiquitous Language
+### Ubiquitous Language

-Rename concepts in code
+A **Ubiquitous Language** is a shared set of concepts, terms and definitions between the business stakeholders and the technical staff.

-Only applies to a context of the business
+Use the language to drive the design of the system.

+--

 ???

 Now you can go and rename misnomers in the code.

+Only applies to a context of the business

+---

+#### Apply It! 🤖

+## Rename concepts in code

+Listen to the language, and see if the wording flows.

+Renaming concepts in code is appropriate here!

 ---